hubertnguyen/memcachier/README.md

 Memcachier has built a clever authentification system which increases the Memcache instance's data safety, without requiring the more recent ALSL authentification protocol.
 This was handy for me since I had some system which were still running old PHP libraries.

-in object-cache.php, yhe modification is trivial.
+in object-cache.php, the modification is trivial.
 Right after the initial connection ->addserver(), the PHP code needs to send the credential with

 $this->mc[$bucket]->set(MEMCACHIER_USER, MEMCACHIER_PASSWORD);